City-of-Memphis-Wastewater/pipeline/README.md

 ## How to run pipeline

-Check that the secrets.yaml file in the default-project is loading:
+Check that the secrets.yaml file in the default-workspace is loading:
 ```
 poetry run python -m src.pipeline.env
 ```